 which is the energy conservation equation.
-In general relativity, $U_0$ is related to the curvature of spacetime.
-However, because we are working in the framework of Newtonian cosmology it is instead associated with a kind of mechanical energy.
-Equation~\eqref{eq::energycons} can be transformed into the following form using the definition $H(t):= \Dot{R}(t)/R(t)$:
+In general relativity, the $U_0$ is related to the curvature of space-time.
+Still, since we are working in the framework of Newtonian cosmology, it is associated with a kind of mechanical energy.
+The equation~\eqref{eq::energycons} can be transformed into the following form if we use the $H(t):= \Dot{R}(t)/R(t)$ definition